Angelo Scola

 Angelo Scola ([ˈandʒelo ˈskɔːla]; born 7 November 1941) is an Italian Cardinal of the Catholic Church, philosopher and theologian.
 He was Archbishop of Milan from 2011 to 2017.
-He had served as Patriarch of Venice from 2002 to 2011.
+He served as Patriarch of Venice from 2002 to 2011.
 He has been a cardinal since 2003 and a bishop since 1991.

 Biography

 Early life

 Scola was born in Malgrate, Milan, to Carlo Scola, a truck driver, and Regina Colombo.
 He was the younger of two sons; Pietro, his elder brother, died in 1983.
 He attended high school at the Manzoni Lyceum in Lecco, where he participated in the youth movement Gioventù Studentesca (Student Youth).

-He studied philosophy at the Catholic University of the Sacred Heart from 1964 to 1967, obtaining his doctorate with a dissertation on Christian philosophy under the superivision of Gustavo Bontadini, master of Emanuele Severino.
-During this time served as vice-president and thereafter President of the Milanese diocesan chapter of the Federazione Universitaria Cattolica Italiana, the university student wing of Catholic Action.
+He studied philosophy at the Catholic University of the Sacred Heart from 1964 to 1967, obtaining his doctorate with a dissertation on Christian philosophy under the supervision of Gustavo Bontadini, master of Emanuele Severino.
+During this time he served as vice-president and thereafter President of the Milanese diocesan chapter of the Federazione Universitaria Cattolica Italiana, the university student wing of Catholic Action.

 At the university Scola met Luigi Giussani, the founder of the Catholic movement Communion and Liberation.
 After earning his degree in philosophy and teaching in high schools, Scola entered the Archiepiscopal seminary of Milan, studying one year in Saronno and the others in Venegono.
 In 1969 Scola was denied permission to be ordained subdeacon a year early.
 Following the advice of Luigi Giussani, in summer 1969 Scola moved to the seminary of the Diocese of Teramo-Atri where he studied one year.
 On 18 July 1970 Scola was ordained to the priesthood in Teramo by Bishop Abele Conigli.

 He earned a second doctorate in theology from the University of Fribourg, Switzerland.
 He wrote his dissertation on St. Thomas Aquinas.
 An active collaborator in the Communion and Liberation movement from the early 1970s, Scola was the Italian editor of the journal Communio founded by Henri de Lubac, Hans Urs von Balthasar, and Joseph Ratzinger (later Pope Benedict XVI).
 He conducted book-length interviews with de Lubac and von Balthasar.

 After studying in Munich and Paris and doing pastoral work, Scola returned to Fribourg to work as research assistant to the chair of political philosophy from 1979 and then Assistant Professor of Fundamental Moral Theology until 1982 when he was appointed Professor of Theological Anthropology at the Pontifical John Paul II Institute for Studies on Marriage and Family and Professor of Contemporary Christology at the Pontifical Lateran University.

 From 1986 to 1991 Scola served as consultor to the Congregation for the Doctrine of the Faith.
 At the various institutes where he taught he promoted the establishment of bursaries to enable foreign students, particularly those from poorer countries, to study in Italy.